IEvangelist/davidpine.net/content/blog/csharp-seven-dot-one.md

 > <p/> Instead of `Task.Result` or `.Task.Wait()`, use `await`

-Prior to C# 7.1 developers who wrote console applications were forced to alleviate from this guideline.
+Prior to C# 7.1 developers who wrote console applications were forced to deviate from this guideline.
 We were forced to use `.Result` or `.Wait()`.
 Consider the following:

 ```csharp
 public static void Main()